How To Start a Joint Divorce Application – The Pros and Cons

 Table Of Contents

-It became possible to file for divorce as a couple on April 6 2022 when the UK divorce laws changed to give way for a no-fault divorce.
+The ability to file for divorce as a couple became possible on 6 April 2022, when UK divorce laws changed to allow no-fault divorces.

 Benefits of Joint Divorce Applications